TheZoroForce240/CNE-GPU-Modchart-Framework/README.md

-There are a few examples of modcharts inside the songs folder
+You can check the songs folder for some examples if you're unsure

-Check [here](https://github.com/TheZoroForce240/CNE-GPU-Modchart-Framework/blob/main/songs/Bopeebo/scripts/modchart.hx) for a basic guide to setting up a modchart
+Check [here](https://github.com/TheZoroForce240/CNE-GPU-Modchart-Framework/blob/main/assets/songs/Bopeebo/scripts/modchart.hx) for a basic modchart template with everything you should need to know inside